aiday-mar/ASP_.NET_Tutorials/Restful_APIs_ASP_.NET_Core/README.md

 }
 ```

+The code for Link.To is specified further down.
 We use Postman to make HTTP requests to the API.
 It is a good idea to disable the ssql certificate tempoarily.
 To use postman you need to copy the sslPort number from the launchSettings.json file, then you make a get request to the following link : `https://localhost:{sslPort}`.
 Now we create a new controller which will manage rooms as follows :

 ```
 namespace App.Controllers